-The economy of Sri Lanka is mainly agriculture based, of which agriculture contributes about 10% of the GDP and about 30% of the labor force is engaged in agriculture and allied fields.
-[1] Since independence, all governments have channeled vast amounts of investments in developing the domestic agricultural sector.
-In mid-1960s, the "green revolution" or seed-fertilizer revolution took place and varieties of newly improved crops yielding a high response to chemical fertilizer were introduced.
-Hence, to reap a remunerative harvest, application of agrochemicals becomes
+The economy of Sri Lanka is mainly agriculture based, of which agriculture contributes about 10% of the gross domestic product and about 30% of the labor force is engaged in agriculture and allied fields.
+Since independence, all governments have channeled vast amounts of investments in developing the domestic agricultural sector.
+In the mid-1960s, the "green revolution" or seed-fertilizer revolution took place and varieties of newly improved crops yielding a high response to chemical fertilizer were introduced.
+Hence,